dimtass/DSP-Cpp-filters/README.md

 - Second order parametric/peaking cut filter with constant-Q (so_parametric_cq_cut)
 - Second order parametric/peaking filter with non-constant-Q (so_parametric_ncq)

+All the filters are now header files and they are located in the `lib/` folder.
+In order to use them just copy the `lib/` folder (and rename it if needed) into your project folder.
+There's an example how to build later in the README.

 ## Build & run tests
 You can use cmake to build the tests.
 On Linux, you can just run this:
 ```sh